mamgad/DVBLab/course/modules/03_auth_and_authz.md

 # Module 3: Authentication & Authorization Vulnerabilities

 ## Understanding Authentication & Authorization
+Authentication and authorization are fundamental security concepts in web applications.
+While often confused, they serve distinct but complementary purposes in protecting user data and system resources.
+This module explores common vulnerabilities in both mechanisms and teaches you how to identify and fix them.

 ### What is Authentication?
 Authentication is the process of verifying who someone is.
 Think of it like checking ID at a bank: